Annie Chapman: Leather Apron

-A leather apron belonging to John Richardson lay under a tap in the yard of 29 Hanbury Street.
-This apron had been placed there by his mother, who had washed it on 6 September.
-Richardson was investigated thoroughly by the police, but was eliminated from the enquiry.
-Nonetheless, press reports of the discovery of this apron fuelled local rumours which had first been published in The Star on 4 September following the murder of Mary Ann Nichols that a Jew from the district known as "Leather Apron" was responsible for the Whitechapel murders.
+A leather apron belonging to John Richardson lay beneath a tap in the yard of 29 Hanbury Street.
+His mother had placed it there after washing it on 6 September.
+Richardson was thoroughly investigated by the police but was eliminated from the enquiry.
+Nonetheless, press reports of the apron's discovery fuelled local rumours – first published in The Star on 4 September, following the murder of Mary Ann Nichols – that a Jew from the district known as "Leather Apron" was responsible for the Whitechapel murders.

-Journalists, frustrated by the general unwillingness of the Criminal Investigation Department to reveal many details of their investigation to the public, and eager to capitalise on the increasing public unrest regarding the Whitechapel murders, frequently resorted to writing reports of questionable veracity.
-Imaginative descriptions of "Leather Apron", using crude Jewish stereotypes, appeared in the press.
-The Manchester Guardian reported that: "Whatever information may be in the possession of the police they deem it necessary to keep secret ...
+Journalists, frustrated by the Criminal Investigation Department's reluctance to disclose details of their investigation to the public and eager to capitalise on growing public unrest, frequently resorted to reports of questionable accuracy.
+Imaginative descriptions of "Leather Apron", often employing crude Jewish stereotypes, appeared in the press.
+The Manchester Guardian reported: "Whatever information may be in the possession of the police they deem it necessary to keep secret ...
 It is believed their attention is particularly directed to ... a notorious character known as 'Leather Apron'."
-Rival journalists dismissed these accounts as "a mythical outgrowth of the reporter's fancy".
+Rival journalists dismissed such accounts as "a mythical outgrowth of the reporter's fancy".

-John Pizer, a 38-year-old Polish Jew who made footwear from leather, was known by the name "Leather Apron".
-Via knifepoint, Pizer frequently intimidated local prostitutes.
-He appeared before the Thames Magistrates' Court on 4 August 1888, charged with indecent assault.
+John Pizer, a 38-year-old Polish Jew who made footwear from leather, was known locally as "Leather Apron".
+He was reputed to have intimidated local prostitutes at knifepoint, and had appeared before the Thames Magistrates' Court on 4 August 1888, charged with indecent assault.
 Pizer is also believed to have stabbed a man in the hand in 1887.

-Despite there being no direct evidence against Pizer, he was arrested by a Sergeant William Thicke on 10 September.
-Although Pizer claimed to the contrary, Thicke knew of Pizer's local reputation, and his "Leather Apron" nick-name.
+Despite there being no direct evidence against him, Pizer was arrested on 10 September by Sergeant William Thicke.
+Although Pizer denied the allegation, Thicke was aware of his local reputation, and his "Leather Apron" nickname.

-Pizer was released from custody on 11 September after police were able to verify his alibis on the nights of the murders of both Chapman and Nichols.
-He was called as a witness on the second day of the inquest into Chapman's murder to publicly clear his name, and demolish the public suspicions that he was the killer.
-Pizer also successfully obtained monetary compensation from at least one newspaper that had published several articles naming him as the prime suspect in the Whitechapel murders.
+Pizer was released from custody on 11 September after police verified his alibis for the nights of the murders of both Chapman and Nichols.
+He was called as a witness on the second day of the inquest into Chapman's murder to publicly clear his name and dispel public suspicion that he was the killer.
+Pizer later obtained monetary compensation from at least one newspaper that had published several articles naming him as the prime suspect in the Whitechapel murders.

 Pawnbrokers

-Two brass rings—one flat; one oval—Chapman is known to have worn were not recovered at the crime scene, either because she had pawned them or because they had been stolen, possibly by her murderer.
-Theorising her murderer had removed these items of jewellery in order to pawn them, police unsuccessfully searched all the pawnbrokers in Spitalfields and Whitechapel.
+Two brass rings – one flat, one oval – that Chapman was known to have worn were not recovered at the crime scene, either because she had pawned them or because they had been stolen, possibly by her murderer.
+Believing the killer might have removed the rings in order to pawn them, police searched all the pawnbrokers in Spitalfields and Whitechapel, but without success.